Astronomy Before the Telescope Observing Certificate Coordinator:

 - the angular height of a tree (or mountain)

 - it would be nice to measure the altitude of the Sun at noon on the above dates, but that would require looking at the Sun without eye protections, so DO NOT LOOK AT THE SUN!
 If you are persistent you can make a nautical or mariner’s astrolabe that can measure the Sun’s altitude without actually looking at the Sun.
 It has a pinhole on one end of the alidade and a projection screen on the other.
-Another possibility is using Solar Eclipse glasses, align the alidade, turn away from the sun, and reading the scale.

 - use the astrolabe to tell time at night.
 Do you like a nocturnal or astrolabe better?

 We’ve only scratched the surface for things an astrolabe can do.
 Search the internet and see if you can come up with other uses.
-Learn to use the astrolabe because it is going to become your friend for other activities.
+Learn to use the astrolabe because it is going to become your partner for other activities.
 Note: If you do outreach take it along with you.
 People always want to know how high things are.
 You can use your astrolabe to do the actual measurement.

 8. Measuring - Astronomical Quadrant or Sector: